oismrg-saamlab/Journal-of-the-SAAM-Lab/README.md

 **Dedicated to Empirical Market Research via the Clock of Regimes (COR) Model**

 Welcome to the official repository for *The Journal of the SAAM Lab*.
-This journal serves as the primary publication and archival platform for rigorous, quantitative research investigating nonlinear financial markets.
+This journal serves as the primary publication and archival platform for rigorous, quantitative research investigating nonlinear financial markets utilizing the Clock of Regimes Framework. *The Journal of the SAAM Lab* is a niche field journal specializing in matrix-analytic methods and specific sub-fields of quantitative and mathematical finance.

+*The Journal of the SAAM Lab* publishes **4 volumes (Quarterly)** which include **6 to 8 papers** per regular volume.
+The total annual output is 24 to 32 peer-reviewed papers.**

 Our core methodology replaces traditional, static market assumptions with the **Clock of Regimes (COR) analysis**, utilizing Hidden Markov Models (HMMs), heavy-tailed distributions, and survival-analytic frameworks to map the true microscopic and macroscopic states of the market.